pynat/causality/README.md

 **Key Findings:**
 - **No significant Granger causality** detected across any lag structure (all p-values > 0.05)
 - **1-day lag shows strongest signal** (p=0.146) but remains statistically insignificant
 - **Longer lags weaken predictive power** with 4-day lag showing lowest F-statistic (0.732)

-### Cross-Asset Causal Validation Granger
+### Cross-Asset Causal Validation

-To examine whether major cryptocurrency pairs exhibit predictive relationships that could enhance portfolio construction and risk management, we conducted comprehensive Granger causality analysis between **BTC and ETH** across multiple data dimensions.
+A second spurious correlation risk in financial ML: assuming that highly correlated assets predict each other.
+BTC and ETH move together 79% of the time, but does correlation imply predictive causality?
+This section tests that assumption.

 **Methodology:**
 - Downloaded 1-year daily BTC data from Binance API (320 observations)